holoviz/holoviews/doc/index.rst

 Installation
 ____________

+HoloViews is compatible with Python 2 (2.7+) and Python 3.

 HoloViews requires `Param <http://ioam.github.com/param/>`_ and `Numpy <http://numpy.org>`_, neither of has any required dependencies, and so it should be very easy to integrate HoloViews into your